By Brittainy Perry, Madhavi Prasad, David Brown, Tanmay Wagh, and Jermaine Brown

 Date Acquired: 02/08/2007

 Subjects: Advertising, African Americans - Segregation - Texas, Building, Dundas, Robert, Fashion - 20th century - History, Foley's (Firm), Foley's (Firm) - Finance, Foley's (Firm) - Marketing, Foley's (Firm) - Public relations, Parade floats, Storefronts - Exhibitions, Store hours - Law and legislation, Sunday legislation, Transportation

-Forms of Material: Advertisements, Agreements, Annual reports, Architectural records, Bylaws, Charters, Correspondence, Drawings, Financial records, Legal documents, Memorabilia, Minutes, Newsletters, Newspapers, Photographs, Plans, Reports, Scrapbooks
+Forms of Material: Advertisements, Agreements, Annual reports, Architectural records, Bylaws (administrative records), Charters, Correspondence, Financial records, Legal documents, Memorabilia, Minutes, Newsletters, Newspapers, Photographs, Plans, Reports, Scrapbooks

 Foley's Department Store Records comprise 42 record cartons, 16 oversized boxes, 32 bound ledgers and real estate records that are open to the public.
 In addition, there are 32 scrapbooks that are too fragile for public viewing.
 Records begin with the first stockholders' meeting held in 1911, preserved in a bound journal.
 Each year (primary organizational series) of the collection is divided into sub-series including Finances, Management, Marketing, Public Relations, Publications, and Oversize.